Marcus-Skoglund/Datastrukturer-TND004-/README.md

 # TND004 - Data Structures Labs
+These are lab assignments completed as part of the course TND004 – Data Structures at Linköping University.
-Welcome to the lab assignments for TND004 - Data Structures.
-This repository contains a series of hands-on programming tasks designed to deepen your understanding of fundamental data structures and their applications.
+This repository contains a series of hands-on programming tasks designed to deepen the understanding of fundamental data structures and their applications.

 ## 📁 Structure
 Each lab has it´s own directory and they contain: